ODEX-TOS/tos-desktop-environment/README.md

 We don't use the Escape key to close the widget
 This is because we would need to consume the Escape key.
-This would result it the underlying widget from not beeing able to capture this event.
+This would result it the underlying widget from not being able to capture this event.
-Thus we decided to stricly use the backdrop/close button to close the widget.
+Thus we decided to strictly use the backdrop/close button to close the widget.

 ### Commit hooks